FAQ

 I only train six dogs at a time.
 Low volume = High quality.

 It generally takes about an hour, longer if we are working on long stays or taking a “field trip.”
 Actual training time varies, depending on the stage of your dogs training and their personality and mannerisms.
 After talking with you and understanding your needs and your dog’s individual characteristics I will determine the path needed to meet your goals.
-As a trainer, it is my job to teach the skills we discussed, as well as bring out your dog’s unique personality.
-To succeed it's important to balance work practiced with your dog’s attitude.
-Your dog's training should be fun for your dog!

 Your dog's safety is my priority.
 If there is ever an emergency, I will first get your dog to treatment, then contact you immediatly following.
 I prefer all vaccinations are taken care of prior to in-kennel training.
 However, under certain circumstances, if your dog needs maintenance vaccinations, I will have those done at my local vet’s office.